luvskyy/YouTubeToFile-YTTF/README.md

-# YouTube to File / YTDL
+# YouTube to File / YTTF

 A private locally ran youtube video / audio (MP4/MP3) downloader.
 Download as much as you want without Youtube Premium and without the risk of malicious websites!